AlexanderBertrandLab/DASF_toolbox/prob_TRO/README.md

 The functions and files in this folder are:

-`tro_solver:` Centralized algorithm for solving the TRO problem:
+`tro_solver.m:` Centralized algorithm for solving the TRO problem:

         max_X || E[X'*y1(t)] ||^2 / || E[X'*y2(t)] ||^2 s.t.
 X'*Gamma1*X=I.